sam-a-levy/Levyetal2023_cattlemarketshare/README.md

-# Levyetal2021_PNAS
+# Levyetal2021_cattlemarketshare
-Stata files used to generate regression results and R code used to produce figures used in Levy et al. 2021's paper " Deforestation in the Brazilian Amazon could be halved with high market share and strong implementation of zero-deforestation commitments"
+Stata files used to generate regression results and R code used to produce figures used in Levy et al. 2021's paper " Deforestation in the Brazilian Amazon could be halved by zero deforestation commitments"

 Contains three files: